Patrick762/hassio-bluetti-bt/README.md

 Based on [bluetti_mqtt](https://github.com/warhammerkid/bluetti_mqtt).

+## Disclaimer
+This integration is provided without any warranty or support by Bluetti (unfortunately).
+I do not take responsibility for any problems it may cause in all cases.
+Use it at your own risk.

 ## Installation
 To install this integration, you first need [HACS](https://hacs.xyz/) installed.
 After the installation, you can use this button to install the integration: